Mining industry of Russia: Aluminium

 RUSAL was Russia's leading domestic aluminum producing company and, along with SUAL, which was the second ranked domestic aluminum producer and the leading domestic bauxite producer, controlled all Russian aluminum, alumina, and bauxite production enterprises.
 Plans for RUSAL called for merging its resources with that of SUAL and with Swiss-based Glencore International AG to become the United Company RUSAL.
 This merger would start a new stage in the development of RUSAL and make it the global leader in aluminum production.

 RUSAL was investing to expand and modernize its production facilities.
 It was engaged in commissioning the Khakas Aluminum Smelter with a capacity of 300,000 t/yr.
-Plans for RUSAL also called for modernizing the Sayanogorsk aluminum smelter in 2006 to increase output of aluminum and alloys and to modernize the Nikolayev Alumina refinery in Ukraine to increase output to 1.6 Mt/yr of alumina.
+Plans for RUSAL also called for modernizing the Sayanogorsk aluminum smelter in 2006 to increase output of aluminum and alloys and to modernize the Mykolaiv Alumina refinery in Ukraine to increase output to 1.6 Mt/yr of alumina.
 RUSAL also planned to continue to expand production capacity at the Achinsk alumina refinery, increasing its output to 1.1 Mt/yr of alumina.
 Included in the company's investment project portfolio is the Komi Aluminum project, which was initiated by SUAL.
 The project foresees the development, construction, and operation of a bauxite-alumina complex in the Komi Republic, using material from the Middle Timan bauxite deposit.
 The design capacity of the complex was 6 Mt/yr of bauxite and 1.4 Mt/yr of alumina.
 The completion of this project would considerably reduce the Russian aluminum industry's dependence on foreign countries for raw material supplies.